agrawalanuj18/FileRenamer/README.md

 # FileRenamer
 JavaScript Project
-To change the File name of bulk file
-Credit to Code with Harry
+To change the file name of bulk files in one click Credit to Code with Harry